duver00/duver00/README.md

 # 💫About Me :
-Hi, Im Jr Python Web Backend Programmer..¨knowledge does not take up space¨
+Hi, Im Jr Python Backend Developer..¨knowledge does not take up space¨

 ## 🌐Socials